NagibatorPetia/My-First/README.md

 4. Access to the Git library and Workbox library

-First you need to download the code, for this open the terminal and enter this command: git clone https://github.com/NagibatorPetia/My-PWA
+First you need to download the code, for this open the terminal and enter this command: git clone https://github.com/NagibatorPetia/Weather.git

+Open the browser tab for http://localhost:8000

+You also need to enter your Dark Sky key.

+You can also use these tutorials https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp/?hl=ru if you have any difficulties or problems with the site.